Thank you for your interest in Friends of Trees!

 Interested in volunteering with Friends of Trees?
 If you sign up for our e-newsletter TreeMail, we can update you on Friends of Trees events.
 Your personal information will not be shared with or sold to any organizations, businesses, or other third parties.

-If you still have questions or need additional information, please don’t hesitate to email Andy Meeks or Jenny Bedell-Stiles in the Volunteer & Outreach Program.
+If you still have questions or need additional information, please don’t hesitate to email Jenny Bedell-Stiles or Ian Bonham in the Volunteer & Outreach Program.
 You can also reach us at 503-595-0213.